guymcswain/pigpio-client/readme.md

 socket interface see http://abyz.co.uk/rpi/pigpio/sif.html

 ###Usage
-	const PigpioClient = require('./pigpio-client');
+	const PigpioClient = require('pigpio-client');
-	const pigpio = new PigpioClient.Pigpio();  // rpi @ localhost, port 8888 (defaults)
+	const myPi = new PigpioClient.pigpio({host:'localhost', port:8888});
+	const myPin = myPi.gpio(25);
-	pigpio.modeSet(25, 'input'); // GPIO25 input pins
+	myPin.modeset('input'); // GPIO25 is input
-	var level = pigpio.read(25);
+	var myPinLevel;
+	myPin.read((err,val)=>{
+		if (!err) myPinLevel = val;
+	});
-	// get notifications on gpio25
+	// get notifications on GPIO25
-	const notifier = PigpioClient.Notifier(); // also localhost, port 8888
-	notifier.start(1<<25);
-	notifier.on('data', (buf)=> {
+	myPin.notify((buf)=> {
-		//buf contains 16 bit sequence, 16 bit flags, 32 bit tick, 32 bit level });
+		//buf is Buffer object containing 16-bit sequence, 16-bit flags, 32-bit tick, 32-bit level
+	});

 Callback arguments are optional.
 Network request and responses are serialized by default.
 To enablepipeling of requests, set the pipelining configuration option to true.
-Leave pipelining disabled as it appears pigpio doesn't work.
+Leave pipelining disabled as it is experimental.

 API - Update 12-2-15:  Callback arguments returned are now: (err, res, ...ext).

 ###Constructor
-**Pigpio({hostname: host, port: port, pipelining: true})**:
+**pigpioClient({host: '192.168.1.12', port: 8765, pipelining: true})**:

 Constructs a pigpio
-client connected to host:port with pipelining enabled.
+Client connected to 192.168.1.12:8765 with pipelining enabled.
 Defaults are host=localhost, port=8888, pipelining=false.
 On success,
 returns pigpio client object.

 ###Methods
-modeSet(gpio, mode):  Set gpio to 'in[put]' or 'out[put]'.
+pgio.modeSet(mode):  Set mode of gpio to 'in[put]' or 'out[put]'.

-modeGet(gpio, mode):  Returns the mode of gpio.
+gpio.modeGet(callback(mode)):  Returns the mode of gpio as argument to callback.

-pullUpDown(gpio, pud):  Sets the pullup or pulldown resistor for gpio.
+pgio.pullUpDown(pud):  Sets the pullup or pulldown resistor for gpio.

-read(gpio):  Returns the gpio level.
+gpio.read(callback(level)):  Returns the gpio level as argument to callback.

-write(gpio, level):  Set the gpio level.
+gpio.write(level):  Set the gpio level.

-waveClear(): clear all waveforms (wids are all reset).
+waveClear(): clear all waveforms (wave IDs are all reset).

-waveCreate(): Returns a wave id of waveform created from previous calls to waveAddPulse().
+waveCreate(cb(wid)): Returns a wave id of waveform created from previous calls to waveAddPulse().
+Wave ID is the argument of callback.

 waveBusy():  Returns 1 if true, 0 if false, <0 if error.

-waveAddPulse(gpio, arrayOfPulse_t): Add one or more pulses to gpio of current waveform.
+gpio.waveAddPulse([Pulse_t], cb): Add one or more pulses to gpio of current waveform.

 waveChainTx([wids], {loop:x, delay:y}): Transmit a chain of wids.
 Options object specifies loop and delay (between loop) values.

+Notifications: The pigpio-client object automatically opens a second connection to pigpiod and issues pigpio command 'NOIB' (notification open in-band).
+Notification methods apply only to gpio objects:

+ - gpio.notify(callback): Registers a notification callback for this gpio.
+Callback is called whenever the gpio changes state.
+ - gpio.endNotify():  Unregisters the notification on gpio.

+Added 3/16/2017 - bit-bang serial read methods
+gpio.serialReadOpen(baudRate, dataBits)
+gpio.serialRead(count, callback(err,length, ...bytes)
+gpio.serialReadClose()
+gpio.serialReadInvert('invert' || 'normal')

 ###Todo
-- (in testing) Notifications: Open a new connection to pigpiod and issue pigpio command 'NOIB' which stands for 'notification open in-band.'
-Return a notification object with methods:
-	- start(gpioBitMask): starts notfications on gpio bits in bit mask
-	- pause():  Pause further notifications.
-	- stop():  Close the currently open socket, handle and free pigpio resources.
 - noise filter
-- incorporate  GPIO.js into common module.  ie Pigpio.Gpio()